Title

 The Implementing Rules and Regulations (IRR) of Executive Order No. 256 in the Philippines rationalizes fees and charges on firearms and explosives, outlining definitions, exemptions, payment procedures, and penalties, with the Firearms and Explosive Division responsible for implementation and collection of fees.

-Registered organic firearms of certain government agencies are exempt.
-Government employees, retirees, and military officer reservists get 50% discount (not less than P150 per firearm).
-Senior citizens have a 20% discount.
+Registered organic firearms of the PNP, AFP, NBI, BJMP, and other law enforcement agencies (including Napolcom) are exempt.
+Also, government employees and retirees and military officer reservists get 50% discount (but not less than P150 per firearm), and senior citizens get 20% discount.

-Surcharges increase monthly from 10% after one month to 100% after six months.
-Firearm licenses not renewed after six months are deemed revoked/cancelled and firearms are subject to confiscation.
+Firearm licenses not renewed after six (6) months are deemed revoked/cancelled and terminated, and the firearms are subject to confiscation.

 Analyze Cases Smarter, Faster